camunda/camunda/docs/src/yaml-workflows/control-flow.md

 ## Conditional Flows

-Some workflows do not always execute the same tasks but need to pick and choose different tasks based on workflow instance payload.
+Some workflows do not always execute the same tasks but need to pick and choose different tasks, based on workflow instance payload.

-In this cases, a task can define the next task explicitly by conditional flows.
+In this case, a task can define the next task explicitly by conditional flows.
 Each flow has a condition and a reference to the following task.
-The workflow instance takes the first flow which condition is fulfilled.
+The workflow instance takes the first flow of which the condition is fulfilled.

-If no condition is fulfilled then it takes the default flow.
+If no condition is fulfilled, then it takes the default flow.
-In case that no default flow exists (not recommended), the execution stops and an incident is created.
+In case no default flow exists (not recommended), the execution stops and an incident is created.

-Unlike sequences, all other tasks must also define the following task explicitly to avoid ambiguity.
+Unlike sequences, all other tasks must also define the following task explicitly, in order to avoid ambiguity.
-If a task defines no following task then the workflow instance ends at this point.
+If a task defines no following task, then the workflow instance ends at this point.

 ```yaml
 name: order-process